 Atlernaria One of the most common molds.
 This genus contains about 40 to 50 different species only a few of which are commonly found indoors.
 It is common outdoors in soil and dead organic debris.
 Indoors they can be found in house dust, carpets, and damp shower surfaces and around window frames and other areas where condensation occurs.
 They are a Type I allergen (hay fever, asthma) and Type III (hypersensitivity pneumonitis).

 Aspergillus Aspergillus is so visually similar to Penicillium they are commonly discussed as a group.
 There are about 600 different species of Aspergillus.
-These fungi are found in soil, compost, plant debris and stored grain.
-Indoors they are found throughout the home in dust, growing on wallpaper, decaying fabrics and behind paint.
-They may also be found on nuts, apples, oranges and onions.
+These fungi are found in soil, compost, plant debris, and stored grain.
+Indoors, they are found throughout the home in dust, growing on wallpaper, decaying fabrics, and behind paint.
+They may also be found in nuts, apples, oranges, and onions.
 Type I and Type III

 Botrytis Found in soil, stored and transported fruit and vegetables.
-Plant pathogen and saprophyte on flowers, leaves, stems and fruit.
-Leaf rot on grapes, strawberries, lettuce, cabbage and onions.
+Plant pathogen and saprophyte on flowers, leaves, stems, and fruit.
+Leaf rot on grapes, strawberries, lettuce, cabbage, and onions.
 May be found on indoor plants.
-“Gray Mold” or “Noble Rot” on wine grapes but is often used in wine production.
+“Gray Mold” or “Noble Rot” on wine grapes is often used in wine production.
 Type I and Type III

 Chaetomiun A common mold whose genus contains about 80-90 species.
-Found in soil, seeds, and cellulose, and dung, woody and straw materials.
-In water damaged buildings it is frequently found on sheetrock and paper products.
-Type I though not well studied
+Found in soil, seeds, cellulose, dung, woody, and straw materials.
+In water-damaged buildings, it is frequently found on sheetrock and paper products.
+Type I though not well-studied